Outta My Head (Daughtry song)

-Outta My Head is the third single from Daughtry, the song is featured on their third studio album Break the Spell.
+"Outta My Head" is the third single from Daughtry, the song is featured on their third studio album Break the Spell.
 It was released as a single on March 13, 2012.

 Music video

-The music video was directed by Shane Drake and premiered on VEVO on April 12, 2012.
+The music video was directed by Shane Drake and premiered on Vevo on April 12, 2012.
 It also stars Kelly Hu.
 The video begins with a montage of what happens in the video.
 The next scenes shows Chris sitting at a restaurant patio and notices a girl sitting alone across from him.
 The girl leaves all of a sudden and Chris starts to follow her.
 Most of the video shows Chris trying to catch up with her.
 He eventually catches up to her and gives her a cell phone.
 There are flashbacks scenes showing that the girl left her cell phone at the restaurant and he was just trying to give it back to her.
-After returning, her phone it is revealed that the girl had purposely left her phone at the restaurant for someone else to pick up.
-She is picked up in a black van, hinting that she may be some sort of criminal/spy.
+After returning, it is revealed that the girl had purposely left her phone at the restaurant for someone else to pick up.
+She is then picked up in a black van.
 The last scene of the video shows that it was all a daydream.
 Chris sees the same woman leave the restaurant.
 At first he decides to follow her, but sees that she left her phone behind.
 He changes his mind and smiles at the camera.